<== you are here

 K2AV wound his first successful field adjustable IsoT on a single T400A-2 double thick #2 powdered iron core.
 Initially a 24:26 antenna to shack side turns ratio, he removed turns on the antenna side and rescanned the antenna system, one turn at a time, with a final 21:26 turns ratio.

 The process uncovered impedance variations and some issues requiring solutions to finish.
-At K2AV, natural environment variation came from the weather, active and immediately recent precipitation, air absolute humidity outside of precipitation, the moisture content of earth underneath the L/FCP, whether sap was up and leaves on trees or not.
+At K2AV, natural environment variation came from the weather, active and immediately recent precipitation, air absolute humidity outside of precipitation, the moisture content of earth underneath the L/FCP, whether sap was up and leaves on trees, or not.

 Combined, over the entire year all the environmental influences can move F0 (the frequency where X=0) over a range approaching 14 kHz.
 At the same time R0 (the feed R at F0) varied over as much as 3Ω or 4Ω.
 Understanding variance from these was needed for satisfactory centering of an efficient 160 antenna's normally narrow SWR range.
 It is clear that as more loss was removed from the system, the natural variation emerged.
 At K2AV the IsoT was adjusted to dead-on match in the cold months for their bulk of high value operating.
 The more industrious could add a device to do a seasonal change of the turns ratio.